^

 Interactions with other drugs

-1. Salicylates (aspirin): Boric acid may increase salicylate levels in the blood, which may result in salicylate toxicity.
+1. Salicylates (aspirin): Boric acid may increase salicylate levels in the blood, which may lead to salicylate toxic effects.

-2. Aluminium preparations: The combined use of boric acid with aluminum preparations can increase their absorption from the gastrointestinal tract, which can lead to increased toxic effects.
+2. Aluminum preparations: Concomitant use of boric acid with aluminum preparations may increase their absorption from the gastrointestinal tract, which may lead to increased toxicity.

-3. Magnesium containing preparations: Boric acid may reduce the absorption of magnesium from the gastrointestinal tract, which may lead to a decrease in its effectiveness.
+3. Magnesium-containing medications: Boric acid may reduce the absorption of magnesium from the gastrointestinal tract, which may reduce its effectiveness.

-4. Iron compounds: Boric acid may form a captive complex with iron, which may reduce its bioavailability.
+4. Iron Compounds: Boric acid may form a non-free complex with iron, which may reduce its bioavailability.

-5. Antifungal drugs (fluconazole, itraconazole): Boric acid may reduce the effectiveness of these drugs because they can interact with it and form complexes.
+5. Antifungal medications (fluconazole, itraconazole): Boric acid may reduce the effectiveness of these medications because they may interact with it and form complexes.

-6. Specific drugs for the treatment of urinary tract infections: In some cases, the combined use of boric acid with drugs for the treatment of urinary tract infections may enhance their effect.
+6. Specific medications for urinary tract infections: In some cases, the combined use of boric acid with medications for urinary tract infections may enhance their effects.

 Attention!